ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 These sizes are much tighter than their Lua equivalents, especially in medium precision!
 They arise from various efficiency concerns on mobile.
 It's quite easy to wander into the ranges where we can only take steps of say 1/8 or 1/4, which can manifest in choppy visuals.
 Mitigating these effects is a key challenge in authoring shaders.

-Even when we're "not using shaders", Corona itself is, in the form of a texture lookup followed by a pixel plot.
+Even when we're "not using shaders", Solar2D itself is, in the form of a texture lookup followed by a pixel plot.
 The lookup coordinates are implemented as floats on the shader side, and occasionally we will see rather mysterious behaviors arise as a result.
 Larger textures might exhibit shimmering, for instance, on certain edges or corners, as the numbers grow close to 1 and get rounded; thus the call for wider sprite sheet padding on large textures.

 **TODO** lowp seem to be 10-bit denormals? not sure if worth including